 A Golf Swing Tip

-It’s not everyday that you associate a Lifestyle Lens Procedure with a golf swing tip, but Lisa Forrest did so when she went to see Dr. Anthony W. Evangelista at KE Eye Centers of Texas for bilateral lens replacement surgery.
+It’s not everyday that you associate a Lifestyle Lens Procedure with a golf swing tip, but Lisa Forrest did so when she went to see Dr. Anthony W. Evangelista at Kleiman Evangelista Eye Centers for bilateral lens replacement surgery.

 “I wanted to see where my golf ball landed, and now I can—simple as that,” Forrest said.
 “I felt like I was in great hands.
 I was never stressed, and I was never concerned that I was receiving the best care possible”